kalieknecht/kalieknecht.github.io/_pages/about.md

   - /about.html
 ---

 I am a nuclear engineering PhD student at UC Berkeley interested in radiation detection for applications in nuclear safeguards, security, and nonproliferation.
 My PhD research is on 3D Compton image reconstruction using a free-moving gamma-ray detector and auxiliary contextual sensor package.
-My focus has been on improving the use of information collected by the auxilliary contexual sensors by using computer vision techniques to identify and label objects in a LiDAR point cloud and optimizing measurement static measurement positions for quantitative Compton imaging.
+My focus has been on improving the use of information collected by the auxilliary contexual sensors through using computer vision techniques to identify and label objects in a LiDAR point cloud and optimizing static measurement positions for quantitative Compton imaging.

 During my PhD I have analyzed data collected at the Fukushima Daiichi Nuclear Power Station to generate 3D images of a parking lot with contaminated vehicles.
 I have also analyzed data collected with Polaris-LAMP around the Chernobyl Nuclear Power Plant, including scenes around Pripyat such as the [famous amusement park](https://en.wikipedia.org/wiki/Pripyat_amusement_park).